Minnesota State Recipes

 4 Tbls maple syrup

-Combine apples, celery and grapes.
+Directions: Combine apples, celery and grapes.
 Combine mayo and maple syrup.
 Fold into fruit mixture.
 Sprinkle with walnuts.
 Chill before serving.

 3/4 cup milk